 Beware of "phishing."
 Phishing is when someone pretends to be a business you trust and asks for sensitive information.
 Orbitmuse will never ask for your Social Security number or full payment information over the phone or by email, and the only place we'll ask you to enter your password is on Orbitmuse's log-in screen.
 If anyone asks you for this information, or you think you've received a scam or hoax email from someone pretending to be affiliated with us, don't respond — just let us know.

 Orbitmuse is a powerful tool for bringing Space Exploration to those who want to participate in Humanity's Greatest Journey.
-It works best when backers and creators communicate openly and honestly, and everyone's well informed.
+It works best when Contributors and Creators communicate openly and honestly, and everyone's well informed.
 We hope you enjoy getting involved — and if there's anything at all you need to know.